 Doubt lounges on my bed, idly picking croissant crumbs from its crotch.
 ‘Too late!’ it purrs, turns over and farts wetly.

 ‘Haha!’ you say.
 ‘But there are lots of lady indie types!
 You, Maggie, are a whiny sow.’
-I am a whiny sow, but that aside, while there are some lady indie types, and while I wouldn’t dream of taking away from their hard work and talent they all tend to have something in common: fortune.
-Real fortune.
-Class fortune.
+I am a whiny sow, but that aside, while there are some lady indie types, and while I wouldn’t dream of taking away from their hard work and talent they all tend to have something in common: a comfortable class background.
 They were nurtured.
 Talent was cultivated.
 Risk was mitigated.
 Doubt was minimised.

 St Vincent went to Berklee, as did Aimee Mann.
 Bjork studied classical piano and flute.
 Have you heard Bat for Lashes speak?
 It’s lovely; deliciously posh.
 It rings with comfortable confidence.
-Female indie musicianship is the reserve of the middle classes.
+Female indie musicianship in recent years has been the reserve of the middle classes.
 (Though, arguably, all indie is now.)

 Do you know how much audition fees are to music and drama academies?
 Too much for many to try out even once, never mind second chances.
 Have a look at these fees from the RSAMD.
 Add to them travel, food, accommodation and it’s easy to see how working class nippers are kept out of reach of culture, one velvet-gloved palm to the forehead.

 So what do I do?
 What do I grab hold of while I play catch up?
-I piggy-back on the talents and learnings of my betters, I suppose.
-That’s how the Party Fears album was made.
+I piggy-back on the talents and learnings of my betters, I tell myself.
+It’s a horrible thought of habit I still return to in my current outfit, Party Fears.
 That’s how I played with Garden Party, BaekMa and New Blue Death.
 A short-stay pass for the slow girl, Doubt says.
 But there’s a fear isn’t there?
 On the gallop, your legs begin to slip, your grasp begins to slacked.
 You bounce, a burden, on the labouring back.
 And what if they let go?
 Your palms sweat, your grip loosens.
 Doubt.